-Bass fishermen still fish the river & oxbows catching bass around woody cover in the main channel as well as the oxbows using soft plastics and spinnerbaits.
+Bass fishermen fishing the river & oxbows are catching bass around woody cover in the main channel as well as the oxbows using soft plastics and spinnerbaits.
 Anglers fishing the lower river & marsh continue to report catching a few bass using soft plastics, especially on a falling tide.

-Several reports came in of anglers catching flathead catfish in the 20 to 40-lb. range in the mid-river areas near Smith's Fish Camp using live bait.
+Several reports came in of anglers catching flathead catfish in the 20 to 40 lb. range in the mid-river areas using live bait.

-A few new crappie reports came in from the oxbows where some anglers are trolling mid-lake using small crankbaits or jigs to catch fish in the 1 to 1.5-lb. range.
+A few crappie reports came in from the oxbows where some anglers are trolling mid-lake using small crankbaits or jigs to catch fish in the 1 to 1.5 lb. range.

 Please note: A minimum length limit is in effect for black bass (this includes largemouth bass & spotted bass) in the Pascagoula River from Merrill to the Highway 90 bridge (this includes all connected oxbow lakes, East [Little] River, West River and all water areas between East River and West River).
 Only bass over 12 inches may be in possession on these waters with a creel limit of 10 black bass per day.